 CCADV is committed to the creation of an empowered society in which all people live free from violence and abuse.
 Toward that end, our working vision is that by 2020, the Colorado Coalition Against Domestic Violence will be the trusted and valued leader in expanding the capacity of Colorado’s domestic violence programs, allied professionals, policymakers, and the public, to dramatically reduce domestic violence in the Colorado.

 CCADV was founded in 1977 by twelve domestic violence victim service programs, to eliminate and prevent incidents of battering and violence against women through education, advocacy and action.
 As the federally recognized domestic violence coalition of the State of Colorado, the Colorado Coalition Against Domestic Violence (CCADV) works with a diverse network of rural and urban Colorado domestic violence victim service programs to encourage appropriate and comprehensive responses to family violence, domestic violence, and dating violence against adults or youth within Colorado.
-Now in its 38th year, CCADV provides a strong statewide voice to improve the safety and options for victims of domestic abuse by engaging in strong systems advocacy, public policy development, public awareness and education, and capacity building for Colorado domestic violence programs and allied programs and individuals.
+Celebrating 40 years of service in 2017, CCADV provides a strong statewide voice to improve the safety and options for victims of domestic abuse by engaging in strong systems advocacy, public policy development, public awareness and education, and capacity building for Colorado domestic violence programs and allied programs and individuals.

 * CCADV respects the interconnection between all forms of oppression and violence, especially violence against women.
 Our values support the dignity and worth of all people and we recognize that self-determination is the antidote for power and control inflicted by one person over another.